btafreshian/fraud-detection-bigdata/README.md

 Stage 2 adds a lightweight Python client for loading and querying the Ignite Transactions table.

+Stage 3 trains a reusable sklearn pipeline from Ignite data and scores recent transactions.

 ## Prerequisites
 - Docker
 - Docker Compose